Updated: Jul 10

 Along the way, there is the Jón Sigurðsson Museum, which is at the farm of his birth, Hrafneseyri.

 Jón Sigurðsson has been given credit for helping Iceland gain their independence and a symbol for the nation´s symbol of unity.
 His birthday, June 17th, is Iceland National Day.

 There are about 18 museums and special places to visit in the Westfjords and we did not get to see most of them.
 We will have to be back soon.
-We continued on the rainy day over the mountains to Brjánslækur, the harbor were we board the Ferry Baldur.
+We continued on through the rainy day over the mountains to Brjánslækur, the harbor where we board the Ferry Baldur.

 It was strange for us land-locked Western Icelanders to put our car on the ferry.

 The Ferry took off across the big fjord, Breiðafjörður.
 It was very wavy today and the ride was a little rough but after 2.5 hours, we made it to Stykkishólmur where we will stay for three nights.